CESNET/du-docs/docs/pvc.md

     Once the user created secret.yaml file, it needs to be uploaded into Kubernetes via the following command:
     ```
-kubectel create -f secret.yaml -n namespace
+kubectl create -f secret.yaml -n namespace
     ```
     The `namespace` is the same as in the previous case.
 PVC name is derived from the `name` value and will be: `pvc-name`.
 In this case, PVC will not